 Now Follow the next instruction if Both Apple ID are the same and Unable to make a FaceTime call from iPad.

-Fix 6: Unable Receive FaceTime Call on iPad
+Solution #6: Unable to Receive FaceTime Calls on iPad

 To use FaceTime between Two Apple Devices, Both Devices must have turned on FaceTime under the settings.
 Also, Both Devices should be signed in with Apple ID.Go to the Settings app > Scroll to Face Time > Enable Toggle to green [if the toggle is enabled, then Disable and Enable again] Wait if you are getting a message like FaceTime Waiting for Activation.
 Sometimes you see that FaceTime is enabled on iOS and iPadOS but actually not, in between might be you changed carrier company or software stuck.